 Battistella claims that this modern strain of the non-apology apology, used by Biden and Packwood, is a conditional apology, as evidenced by their extreme reliance on indefinites.
 These indefinites rely on indefinite pronouns like “anyone” or “anything” to try to avoid naming the particular offense for which they’re apologizing.

 “I’m apologizing for the conduct that it was alleged that I did, and I say I am sorry,” said former Senator Bob Packwood.

 “Even as he claimed he was taking responsibility for his behavior and he was sorry for it,” Battistella writes, “Packwood refused to describe it or to acknowledge it had taken place.”

-“The conduct” that Packwood non-apology apologized for was sexual harassment, and by claiming that it was “alleged” he was hoping to apologize for it without admitting guilt, to thus save whatever remained of his political career.
-It didn’t work, of course, and Packwood was forced to resign in shame.
+“The conduct” that Packwood non-apology apologized for was sexual harassment, and by claiming that it was “alleged” he was hoping to apologize for it without admitting guilt, to save whatever remained of his political career.
+It didn’t work, of course, and the Senate forced Packwood to resign in shame.

-NBC News claims that the current strain of the non-apology apology, was first used by former President Richard Nixon, at least insofar as it has been used on television.
+NBC News claims that former President Richard Nixon was the first to use the current strain of the non-apology apology, on television.
 NBC states that Nixon used the non-apology apology on television to escape the political calamity that was doused by his Checkers speech, and then to lessen the aftermath of Watergate in his resignation speech.